-Creswick is the largest town in the Hepburn Shire, located 19 kilometres north of Ballarat and 122 kms from Melbourne.
+Creswick is located 19 kilometres north of Ballarat and 122 kms from Melbourne.
 It is located on the lands of the Dja Dja Warrung who have a long history of caring for the country and living in the area.
 European pastoralists arrived in 1842 and the gold rush of the 1850s transformed the landscape of the town.
 Today, the town is home to 3,279 people and is 564 hectares (ha) in size.